-10. I would like to export only a subtree of my file to HTML.
+12. I would like to export only a subtree of my file to HTML.
 How?

 If you want to export a subtree, mark the subtree as region and then export.
-Marking can be done with $C-c \in C-x$, for example.
+Marking can be done with $C-c \in C-x$ , for example.

-11. Org-mode takes over the S-cursor keys.
+13. Org-mode takes over the S-cursor keys.
 I also want to use CUA-mode, is there a way to fix this conflict?

-Yes, see Section 10.8 [Interaction], page 47.
+Yes, see Section 11.8.3 [Conflicts], page 54.

-- 12. One of my table columns has started to fill up with '#ERROR'.
+- 14. One of my table columns has started to fill up with '#ERROR'.
 What is going on?
 Org-mode tried to compute the column from other fields using a formula stored in the '#+TBLFM:' line just below the table, and the evaluation of the formula fails.
-Fix the fields used in the formula, or fix the formula, or remove it! - 13.
+Fix the fields used in the formula, or fix the formula, or remove it! - 15.
 When I am in the last column of a table and just above a horizontal line in the table, pressing TAB creates a new table line before the horizontal line.
 How can I quickly move to the line below the horizontal line instead?

-Press $\langle \underline{\text{down}} \rangle$ (to get on the separator line) and then $\langle \underline{\text{TAB}} \rangle$.
+Press (down) (to get on the separator line) and then (TAB).
 Or configure the variable org-table-tab-jumps-over-hlines.

-- 14. How can I change the indentation of an entire table without fixing every line by hand?
+16. How can I change the indentation of an entire table without fixing every line by hand?
 The indentation of a table is set by the first line.
-So just fix the indentation of the first line and realign with $\langle \overline{TAB} \rangle$. - 15.
-Is it possible to include entries from org-mode files into my emacs diary?
+So just fix the indentation of the first line and realign with $\langle \overline{TAB} \rangle$ .

+17. Is it possible to include entries from org-mode files into my emacs diary?

-Since the org-mode agenda is much more powerful and can contain the diary (see Section 8.3.3 [Calendar/Diary integration], page 32), you should think twice before deciding to do this.
+Since the org-mode agenda is much more powerful and can contain the diary (see Section 8.3.3 [Calendar/Diary integration], page 33), you should think twice before deciding to do this.
 Integrating Org-mode information into the diary is, however, possible.
-The following steps are necessary: Autoload the function org-diary as shown above under Section 1.2 [Installation and activation], page 2.
-You also need to use fancy diary display by setting in '.emacs':
+You need to turn on fancy diary display by setting in '.emacs':